-A search on Wednesday night failed to find the cruise ship passenger from Canada but she hiked to Juneau’s Mendenhall Glacier Visitor Center on Thursday morning, the Juneau Empire reported.
+A search on Wednesday night failed to find the passenger from Canada but she hiked to Mendenhall Glacier Visitor Center on Thursday morning, the Juneau.

-“She’s a hardy soul,” said Kirby Day, port manager for Princess Cruises.
-“She is a strong lady, and she knew what she was doing.
+Kirby Day, port manager for Princess Cruises said: “She is a strong lady, and she knew what she was doing.
 She did all the right things except for making one wrong turn.”

-The name of the Ontario woman was not released.
-She was a passenger on the 965-foot Coral Princess, which has 1,000 passenger cabins and a crew of 895.
+The name of the woman was not released.
+She was a passenger on Coral Princess.

 Nikki Hinds, assistant director of the visitor centre, said the woman left on an independent hike of the East Glacier Trail and veered onto the Nugget Creek Trail.
 As night fell Wednesday, she became disoriented and she decided to spend the night on the trail.

-The Coral Princess, meanwhile, left port at about 4 p.m.
+Coral Princess, meanwhile, left port at about 4 pm.

-The woman appeared at the visitor centre at about 9:30 a.m.
-Thursday.
+The woman appeared at the visitor centre at about 9:30 am Thursday.
 She was tired and wet but in good shape.
-She was well prepared for hiking in planet’s largest temperate rainforest, Hinds said.
+She was well prepared for hiking in the rainforest.

 Police officers picked the woman up from the glacier and drove her to the airport.
 She flew to Ketchikan and rejoined her ship